Monte Carlo tree search: Principle of operation

 Step of Monte Carlo tree search.

-This graph shows the steps involved in one decision, with each node showing the ratio of wins to total playouts from that point in the game tree for the player that the node represents.
+This graph shows the steps involved in one decision in a game of chess (without considering ties), with each node showing the ratio of wins to total playouts from that point in the game tree for the player that the node represents.
 In the Selection diagram, black is about to move.
 The root node shows there are 11 wins out of 21 playouts for white from this position so far.
 It complements the total of 10/21 black wins shown along the three black nodes under it, each of which represents a possible black move.
 Note that this graph does not follow the UCT algorithm described below.

 If white loses the simulation, all nodes along the selection incremented their simulation count (the denominator), but among them only the black nodes were credited with wins (the numerator).
 If instead white wins, all nodes along the selection would still increment their simulation count, but among them only the white nodes would be credited with wins.
 In games where draws are possible, a draw causes the numerator for both black and white to be incremented by 0.5 and the denominator by 1.
 This ensures that during selection, each player's choices expand towards the most promising moves for that player, which mirrors the goal of each player to maximize the value of their move.

 Rounds of search are repeated as long as the time allotted to a move remains.
 Then the move with the most simulations made (i.e. the highest denominator) is chosen as the final answer.